 The recipe calls for extra large eggs, but you can substitute whatever size egg you have on hand.
 The best way to do this is beat a few together and measure out the exact weight of egg given in the recipe.
 If you don’t have a Kitchen Scale, you should get one, it’s a cheap and handy investment, but you can always wing it by using a 1 to 1 substitution of large size eggs.

-The croissant pieces soak up the custard really quickly, turn the pieces to make sure everything is soaked evenly.
+The croissant pieces soak up the custard really quickly, so there is no need to make this overnight.
+Just be sure to turn the pieces to allow all the croissant pieces to soak evenly.
 Use a light hand and a silicone spatula to avoid crushing the bread.
 Transfer it to a baking dish, sprinkle chopped almond paste on top or layer it in with the bread as you’re adding it into the casserole for a more even distribution.
 Add sliced almond on top and bake until set.

 This delicious Almond Croissant French Toast Casserole will make breakfast a breeze.
 It is perfect for Easter brunch with your family or for just any regular weekend that you feel like treating yourself to a sweet relaxing morning at home.
 Left over can be packed away in containers for breakfast meal prep for the week.
 Enjoy!